interborough/spotify-playlist-creator/README.md

 - Create a Spotify account (if you don't have one already), log in, and navigate to the following link: https://developer.spotify.com/dashboard/
 - Click on the "Create an App" button on the top right corner of the page.
 - Enter a name and description for your app (it can be anything you'd like) and click on the "Create" button.
 - You should be redirected to a seperate page for your app.
+Click on the "Edit Settings" button, and a menu should pop up.
+Scroll down within this sub-menu until you see a section titled "Redirect URIs".
+Enter the following URL,and click on the "Add" button. `https://open.spotify.com/`
+- After adding the URI, click on the "Save" button (which can be found on the bottom right of the menu).
-Underneath the title and description for your app, there should be a "Client ID", and a "Client Secret" value (you may have to click the text labeled "Show Client Secret" to see the Client Secret value).
+- Underneath the title and description for your app, there should be a "Client ID", and a "Client Secret" value (you may have to click the text labeled "Show Client Secret" to see the Client Secret value).
 - Edit lines 20 and 21 in the playlist.py script, replacing the "PLACEHOLDER" text with your Client ID and Client Secret values (ex: `client_id = "PLACEHOLDER"` should become `client_id = "YOUR_CLIENT_ID_VALUE"`, and `client_secret = "PLACEHOLDER"` should become `client_secret = "YOUR_CLIENT_SECRET_VALUE"`, where you substitute in your Cilent ID and Client Secret values accordingly).

 # How to Use